La-Nique/Syllabus/README.md

 All majors in CST, CIS, MS, and CIB must attain a grade of C or better in all MS and CS courses

-## Course Assessment

-For the successful completion of this course a student should be able to:

-1. Describe the challenges, opportunities, and constraints of working with `Activities`.
-1. Design a user interface on a mobile device to capture user input and take business action.
-1. Understand the role of threads on the local device.
-1. Understand the `Activity` life-cycle.
-1. Appreciate the challenges of creating mobile applications.

-## Evaluation methods and Criteria

-1. Students will have modified programs that illustrate principles of mobile device programming.
-1. Students’ ability to create user interfaces using forms and canvas techniques.
-1. Students will use threading classes within homework assignments.
-1. Students will document and answer questions on issues of mobile device programming.

-## General Education Outcomes and Assessment
-### Learning Outcomes
-1. Students will employ scientific reasoning and logical thinking.
-1. Students will communicate in diverse settings and groups, using written (both reading and writing), oral (both speaking and listening), and visual means.
-1. Students will work with teams, including those of diverse composition.
-Build consensus.
-Respect and use creativity.

-### Assessment Method
-1. Students will describe problem, identify inputs, processes and desired outcomes in laboratory assignments, class work and tests.
-1. Students will solve problems with the NetBeans software development tool in laboratory assignments, class work and tests.
-1. Students will identify coding paradigms in laboratory assignments, class work and tests.
-1. Students will present their analysis of Mobile device applications in written and oral form.
-1. Students will display the Catalog project to the class detailing key technical objectives met.
-1. Students will demonstrate creativity in modifying mobile apps to meet the user needs.

 ## Special Needs
 Students with special needs should see me for accommodation.